 In addition to processing these headers, a proxy MAY add one if not present, or add a value to an existing header field, as if it were a UAC.
 This is useful for a proxy to request processing in downstream proxies in the implementation of a feature.
-However a proxy MUST NOT modify or remove an existing header field value.
+However, a proxy MUST NOT modify or remove an existing header field value.
 This is particularly important when S/MIME is used.
 The message signature could include the caller preferences header fields, allowing the UAS to verify that, even though proxies may have added header fields, the original caller preferences were still present.

-7.1 Request-Disposition Processing
+7.1.
+Request-Disposition Processing

-If the request contains a Request-Disposition header field, the server SHOULD execute the directives as described in Section 9.1, unless it has local policy configured to direct it otherwise.
+If the request contains a Request-Disposition header field and it is the owner of the domain in the Request URI, the server SHOULD execute the directives as described in Section 9.1, unless it has local policy configured to direct it otherwise.

-7.2 Preference and Capability Matching
+7.2.
+Preference and Capability Matching